Equilibrium figure of Haumea and possible detection by stellar occultation: Hydrostatic shape models

 The theory of equilibrium figures states that a rigidly rotating fluid mass is in hydrostatic equilibrium if and only if the surfaces of constant density and the surfaces of constant effective potential, i.e. the sum of the centrifugal and self-gravitational potentials, coincide \citep[e.g.][]{zt78,lan82}.
 Determining an equilibrium figure then comes down to finding shapes of the fluid whose effective potential is constant on these surfaces.
 As the potential depends non-trivially on the shape, the corresponding equations set actually forms a fixed-point problem.
 In this paper, we consider a differentiated body composed of $L=2$ or $3$ homogeneous layers, indexed by $\ell$ with $\ell=1$ denoting the innermost layer and $\ell=L$ the outermost.
 Assuming homogenous layers is sufficient since under the low pressures inside Haumea ($\lesssim500$ MPa), the densities of ices and rocky minerals increase only by a few percent (the bulk moduli are $\sim10$ GPa for ices and $\gtrsim 100$ GPa for rocks).
-We use the code BALEINES \citep{sh26}, which computes iteratively the shapes of the interfaces.
-Each surface is expanded over Chebyshev polynomials both for latitude and longitude, the potential is written in term of surface integrals only, and these integrals are computed with Clenshaw-Curtis quadratures.
-Mirror symmetry with respect to the plane $(x{\rm O}y)$ is imposed by the Lichtenstein theorem, and mirror symmetry with respect to the planes $(y{\rm O}z)$ and $(z{\rm O}x)$ is assumed to reduce the computation times, $\rm O$~being the centre of mass, $({\rm O}x)$, $({\rm O}y)$ and $({\rm O}z)$ coinciding with its equatorial major, equatorial minor and polar axes, respectively.
-Here, $17$ Chebyshev nodes are used both for latitude and longitude, which results in a relative precision of the order of $10^{-4}$.

-Let $a_{\ell}$, $b_{\ell}$ and $c_{\ell}$ be the equatorial major semi-axis, the equatorial minor semi-axis and the polar axis of the boundary of layer~$\ell$ and $\rho_{\ell}$ its mass density.
-The explored parameters of the models reported in this work are $c_L/a_L$, $\rho_{\ell}/\rho_{\ell+1}$ ($1\leq\ell<L$) and $c_{\ell}/c_L$.
-All quantities in BALEINES are normalised by the length of the equatorial major semi-axis and the mass density of the outermost layer of the fluid mass, $a_L$ and $\rho_L$.
-The physical outputs are then obtained by requiring that the mass and the length of the minor equatorial semi-axis match the values currently determined for Haumea, i.e. $M=(3.952\pm0.011)\times10^{21}~{\rm kg}$ \citep{proudfoot24} and $b_L=852\pm4~{\rm km}$ \citep{ortiz17}.
-We make the choice to impose $b_L$ since it is the best constrained semi-axis length.
-This is because the major equatorial axis of Haumea was nearly pointing towards the Earth during the 2017 occultation, meaning that the semi-major axis of the projected ellipse corresponds to the value of $b_L$.